VaqueroFontenla/koop-provider-mongodb/examples/Example Guide.md

 # Example Guide

 This is a use case for the koop-provider-mongodb.
-The [data](data/cameras.csv) source is a list of Spanish road traffic cameras
+The [data](data/cameras.csv) source is a list of Spanish road traffic cameras.

 ## Check koop-provider-mongodb